- Victim Assistance

 A Wisconsin resident must have a Wisconsin concealed carry license in order to carry in Wisconsin, even if that individual holds a valid concealed carry license from another state.

-Arizona, Arkansas, California, Colorado, Connecticut, Georgia, Hawaii, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Montana, Nebraska, New Mexico, New York, North Carolina, North Dakota, Pennsylvania, Puerto Rico, Tennessee, Texas, Utah, Virgin Islands, Washington, Wyoming
+Arizona, Arkansas, California, Colorado, Connecticut, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Montana, Nebraska, New Mexico, New York, North Carolina, North Dakota, Pennsylvania, Puerto Rico, Tennessee, Texas, Utah, Virgin Islands, Washington, Wyoming

 Links for each of the states can be accessed by clicking on the map above to check the proper conceal carry procedures prior to traveling.
 Each state regulates firearms laws differently and there is no obligation for one state to inform another of any changes to its law.
 Persons with a valid Wisconsin Conceal Carry permit should contact any state for information on carrying a handgun prior to entering that state.
 The accuracy of the information on these websites is the responsibility of each individual state.